 6. Joined up

-Trust is default ‘low’ with stakeholders wanting evidence of work done, including visibility of changes over time.
-You need to ‘show your working’ as the ISMS evolves in line with changes in your organisation and its business environment.
+Trust is default ‘low’.
+Your stakeholders will want evidence of work done and visibility of changes over time.
+You’ll need to show your working as your management system evolves in line with changes in your organisation and its business environment.

-We rarely work alone internally, and increasingly want to collaborate externally too.
-Without collaborative features embedded inside the ISMS, costs of coordination and sharing can be high, also leaving gaps or duplication across other systems.
+We rarely work alone internally.
+There’s an increasing need for external collaboration too.
+Without collaborative features embedded inside your management system, costs of coordination and sharing can be high.
+That can also lead to risky gaps or wasteful duplication of work.

 9. Insightful & actionable